FREQUENTLY ASKED QUESTIONS

 1. Delos has considered efficiency for all size disputes, rather than address efficiency by way of exception through expedited rules for lower-value disputes only.

-2. Delos has considered arbitration as a dispute resolution mechanism as a whole (contract formation stage, pre-arbitration phase, initial claim documents, constitution of the tribunal, conduct of the proceedings, costs of the arbitration, encouraging settlement), rather than focus only on discrete stages, typically limited to the conduct of arbitration proceedings once a tribunal has been constituted.
+2. Delos has considered arbitration as a dispute resolution mechanism as a whole ((a) contract formation stage, pre-arbitration phase, initial claim documents, constitution of the tribunal, conduct of the proceedings, costs of the arbitration, encouraging settlement; (b) incentives/disincentives of all stakeholders), rather than focus only on discrete stages / procedural matters, typically limited to the conduct of arbitration proceedings once a tribunal has been constituted.

 3. Delos makes international arbitration genuinely accessible for smaller-value disputes and for SMEs and start-ups.